thosgood/this-weeks-finds/markdown/101-151/week134.md

 other physicists at Syracuse University, was to bring together people working on string theory, loop quantum gravity, noncommutative geometry, and various discrete approaches to spacetime.
-People from these different schools of thought don\'t talk to each other as much as they should, so this was a good idea.
+People from these different schools of thought don't talk to each other as much as they should, so this was a good idea.
 People gave lots of talks, asked lots of tough questions, argued, and learned what each other were doing.
-But I came away with a sense that we\'re quite far from understanding quantum gravity: every approach has obvious flaws.
+But I came away with a sense that we're quite far from understanding quantum gravity: every approach has obvious flaws.

 One big problem with string theory is that people only know how to study